‘Big Brother 19’ Spoilers: Alex Turns On Jason, Wants Kevin On Block – ‘BB19’ Chaos As House Turns On Cowboy

 Counting votes for eviction

-Once the Veto Ceremony is over, Jason’s power as HoH is done and it’s up to the voting houseguests.
+Once the Veto Ceremony is over, Jason’s power as HoH is done, and it’s up to the voting houseguests.
 This will be a frustrating week for Paul unless Jason caves to the deluge of pressure before the PoV ceremony and pulls Raven off the block and nominates Kevin.
 Paul reassured Raven she’s coming down from the block, but that seems uncertain.
 It might be that Paul knows she’s stuck up there and by reassuring her, he’s covering his bases to make it look like Jason betrayed her.

 Hide & Seek Veto for sure. #BB19 pic.twitter.com/RaITxwv4kB